 The Research-to-Policy Collaboration relies on the coordinating power of a handful of staff who are supported by a range of voluntary researchers at various career stages.
 Working most closely on responding to opportunities to distill research related to current policy priorities are the RPC Directors, Policy Coordinator, fellows, and interns.
 Read below to learn more about our exceptional team.

 Max Crowley, Ph.D. is an Associate Professor of Human Development, Family Studies, and Public Policy, and directs the Prevention Economics Planning and Research Program.
 He is an expert in economic evaluation and the financing of early childhood programs and is a member of the National Academy of Medicine’s Committee on the Use of Economic Estimates to Invest in Children, Youth and Families.
 This work sits at the intersection of human development, economics and public policy.
 Max leads multiple efforts to increase the use of evidence in the early childhood and health space in a thoughtful manner that will protect children and the public while mobilizing new resources to support evidence-based programming.
 Max is a frequent consultant and invited speaker on the economics of prevention for initiatives around the country.
 This includes ongoing consultation to many Federal and State agencies.
-Additionally, Max's work involves utilizing advanced analytic designs, administrative data and technological solutions to optimize preventive strategies.
+Additionally, Max’s work involves utilizing advanced analytic designs, administrative data and technological solutions to optimize preventive strategies.